RomadHolding/blockchain/README.md

 ## 3. How do you plan to protect against Nothing-at-Stake?

-The delegate's faulty or malicious behavior is stored on the blockchain.
+The delegate's faulty or malicious behavior is to be detected by the other delegates.
 The reputation is decreased exponentially.
 Just 3 mistakes will lower about 2 times (x1.95).
 7 fails will lead to an exclusion from the delegates pool forever.

+ROMAD team will issue a separate document on the blockchain attacks and the preventive measures.

 # References